- My research uses vertebrate animals.

 Code of conduct.
 Pursuit of the University of California mission of teaching, research, and public service requires a shared commitment to the core values of the university as well as a commitment to the ethical conduct of all University activities.
 In that spirit, the Standards of Ethical Conduct are a statement of our belief in ethical, legal, and professional behavior in all of our dealings inside and outside the university.
 The UC standards of ethical conduct were adopted by the Regents of the University of California, May 2005.

-- Where can I find campus guidance related to foreign influence?
+- Where can I find campus guidance related to international activities and agreements?

 Foreign influence has become an increasingly relevant and important topic in research awards and proposals.
-Please visit the Research Administration and Compliance office’s International Connections and Foreign Influences website for guidance on foreign influence topics.
+Visit the Research Administration and Compliance office’s International Connections and Foreign Influences website for guidance on foreign influence topics.
+Other resources include: